Tokenism or table stakes?

 This is not, however, haggling over the price of a piece of fruit, or even a standard workplace contract.
 People’s literal feelings of well-being and persecution are on the line, so we can get angry about how asymmetrically this will be negotiated.

 There is lots of terminological machinery which kicks into motion at this point which signals that we are in a tokenism/table stakes debate.
 It is fashionable to call tokenism virtue signalling1 It is also common to classify disapproval of an intervention which might not help substantially but makes some people feel better as denial of lived experience.
 I think your experience trying to implement workplace procedural change is irrelevant.
-You think my experience as oppressed minority is irrelevant.
+You think my experience as an oppressed minority is irrelevant.
 We might either, or even both of us, be tired from having had this same argument too often, and demand of the other educate yourself.
-“How could you even say that?” is a question someone might ask, if things are going really badly.
+“How could you even say that?” is a question someone might ask if things are going really badly.

 I have personally, in real life, played both roles here, the tokenist and the tablestakesist.
 Although, I have never been in the group that stands to gain from the gesture under discussion — realistically, as a locally-born, white cis-male I am unlikely to be the one that stands to gain from a diversity intervention.
 The status quo works well for people with my protected attributes.
-That said, I personally am fluent diversity and inclusion politics and it is likely that I could game the system in my favour either way.
+That said, I am personally fluent in diversity and inclusion politics and it is likely that I could game the system in my favour either way.

 3 Symbolic gestures can be fine